• Skip to primary navigation

 dough in baking dish, pinching seams closed

 • Open one tube of the crescent rolls.
-Lay the whole sheet in the bottom of the baking dish and press the dough slightly up the sides.
+Lay the whole sheet in the bottom of the prepared baking dish and press the dough slightly up the sides.
 Pinch the seams together as well.
 It’s okay if the dough doesn’t go all the way up the sides of the dish.

 • Bake the crescent roll dough for 15-20 minutes or until it turns a beautiful golden brown.
 Then remove it from the oven and set it aside to cool.